orbcode/orbuculum/README.md

 Reliability
 ===========

-A whole chunk of work has gone into making sure the dataflow over both the SWO link and parallel Trace is reliable....but it's pretty dependent on the debug interface itself.
+A whole chunk of work is constantly being done to make sure the dataflow over both the SWO link and parallel Trace is reliable....but it's pretty dependent on the debug interface itself.
 The TL;DR is that if the interface _is_ reliable then Orbuculum will be.
 There are factors outside of our control